IMPORTANT INFORMATION BEFORE STARTING A JOB

 Briefing of the project.
 The graphic designer needs to gather as much information about the client’s expectations.
 Client should prepare a short description of the company or business – Who are the clients?
 What is the history and background of the business?
 When was it established?
 What is the mission, vision, and goals?
-What is your objective for the design?
+What is the objective for the design?
 What kind of medium does the client have in mind – illustration, print materials such as annual reports, flyers, brochures, website, e-poster, digital magazines, etc.?
 The client and the designer should compromise on the layout measurements, timetable, and deadline.

 Cost Estimate.
 Rates charged by graphic designers are normally based per hour or fixed price based on the understanding of your project requirements.
 A fixed-price project will specify the number of iterations (i.e. rounds of revisions) included in the price.
 Quotes for your project will reflect the scope of work, or how much you actually need a designer to do.
 The designer will only start working after the contract has been approved and signed by the client.